Recurring outbursts of the supernova impostor AT 2016blu in NGC 4559

 As we discuss later in this paper, the recurring outbursts of AT~2016blu appear somewhat similar to the series of quasiperiodic outbursts observed in the SN impostor SN~2000ch \citep{W04,P10}.
-The long-term light curve of SN~2000ch was discussed in detail in a recent paper \citep[hereafter Paper I;][]{AA22}.
-SN~2000ch experienced at least 16 known outbursts in 2000--2022.
+We recently discussed in detail the long-term light curve of SN~2000ch \citep[hereafter Paper I;][]{AA22}.
+SN~2000ch experienced at least 23 known outbursts in 2000--2022.
 Quasiperiodicities observed in the light curve along with diversity in the properties of outbursts suggest that SN~2000ch's eruptions are caused by interaction around times of periastron in an eccentric binary system.
 This scenario involves the interplay of two different variability phenomena.
-One is the intrinsic ``outburst'' cycle of the LBV, and the other is the observed ``eruptions'' of SN~2000ch, which are driven by the interaction between the two stars at periastron in the eccentric binary system.
+One is the intrinsic S~Dor-like variability of the LBV (with a timescale of years), and the other is the observed bright outbursts/eruptions of SN~2000ch (typically lasting a few to several weeks), which are presumably driven by the interaction between the two stars at periastron in the eccentric binary system.
+(In this work, the terms ``eruption" and ``outburst" are used interchangeably.)
 Given recent evidence that most LBVs are the products of binary evolution \citep{ST15,A17}, it may be unsurprising if the apparent variability of AT~2016blu also arises in an eccentric, interacting binary system, similar to that of SN~2000ch.

-AT~2016blu's and SN~2000ch’s outbursts have similar photometric properties to the rapid brightening and fading observed in pre-SN eruptions of the well-known SN impostor SN~2009ip \citep{S10}.
-SN~2009ip provides the most direct link between LBVs and Type IIn SNe.
-Recently, \citet{S22} confirmed a terminal core-collapse SN scenario for the dramatic 2014 event in SN 2009ip, because the luminous progenitor star is now gone.
+The eruptions of AT~2016blu and SN~2000ch have photometric properties similar to the rapid brightening and fading observed in pre-SN eruptions of the well-known SN impostor SN~2009ip \citep{S10}.
+SN~2009ip provides the most direct link between LBVs and Type IIn SNe \citep{M13}.
+Recently, \citet{S22} confirmed a terminal core-collapse SN scenario for the dramatic 2012 event in SN 2009ip, because the luminous progenitor star is now gone.
 Recent evidence also confirms more terminal SN explosions with LBV-like progenitors in other SNe~IIn \citep{B22, J22}.
-Given the similarities to SN~2009ip, one might naturally wonder if AT~2016blu and SN~2000ch will soon undergo an SN-like explosion, making them targets of great interest.
+Given the similarities to SN~2009ip, one might naturally wonder if AT~2016blu and SN~2000ch will soon undergo SN explosions, making them targets of great interest.